SDrag/Python-project/README.md

 I demonstrate here basic statistical analysis of the Iris dataset in python, using pandas, seaborn and matplotlib packages.

-First, I print out some basic stats of the overall dataset and for each species separately, using .

-Then I plot, for each species, petal and sepal distribution:

 ## Examples of some interesting analyses on the data set